-Spray Tanning has grown rapidly in popularity Spending too much time out in the sun can cause damage to the skin.
+Spray Tanning and fake tanning have grown rapidly in popularity.
+We all know that too much time out in the sun can cause skin damage.
 Spray Tanning is much safer than using a tanning bed and is pretty close to risk-free.
 But there are several issues that come up with spray tanning.

-Today, we’re going to discuss when and how to shave after you get a spray tan, some best practices to follow while shaving, and even some alternatives such as waxing, epilation, and laser hair removal!
+In this article, we’ll discuss when and how to shave after you get a spray tan, some best practices to follow while shaving!

 Whether you’re getting a professional spray tan at a salon or you’re giving yourself a spray tan with a home spray machine, the point still stands.